hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Using event.key to detect "Enter" on keydown
   - Using an editable state so that you only get updates when the text has finished editing.
 - Infinite Scroll
-  - Based on static height container, and static child heights
+  - This is based on static height container, and static child heights so need to know them first.
   - You need to compute the starting node, the number of visible nodes with padding above and below
   - You have one fixed height container
-  - One viewport container inside that is the total height of all child nodes
+  - One viewport container inside that fixed height container, which has the total height of all child nodes to display the scrollbar correctly.
   - One wrapper container that can be moved within the viewport container
   - Finally, the child nodes are rendered in the wrapper container
   - Need to have scroll aware hook